Aerocatia/ringhopper-old/README.md

 LICENSE.txt for more information.

+## Structure

+All source code is located in the `src` folder.

+- `src/invader` - Command line frontend
+- `src/ringhopper` - Rust library for modding Halo: Combat Evolved.

 ## Why is Invader being rewritten?

 Invader has become very difficult to maintain for me, and the original version